py5coding/py5generator/py5_resources/docstrings/docs.rst

 Notes
 -----

-Sets whether texture coordinates passed to vertex() calls will be based on coordinates that are based on the IMAGE or NORMALIZED.
+Sets the coordinate space for texture mapping.

 See Also
 --------

-Py5Graphics.texture(Py5Image) : Sets a texture to be applied to vertex points.
+Py5Graphics.texture(Py5Image)

 Py5Graphics.textureWrap(int)